SebastianRzk/gradle-cobol-plugin/docs/index.md

 ### Install

-Build your own plugin-jar with the command

-    gradle publish

-or import it from the provided repo (in your settings.gradle):
+Import the plugin from the provided repo (in your settings.gradle):

     mvn: https://sebastianruziczka.de/repo/mvn
     ivy: https://sebastianruziczka.de/repo/ivy

+or build your your own versioned jar with the command

+    gradle publish

+use the parameter `-PgenerateLatest` for publishing a jar with the version _latest_:

+    gradle publish -PgenerateLatest

 To use the plugin, you need [GNUCobol](https://sourceforge.net/projects/open-cobol/) and [Gradle](https://gradle.org/).